Alaunt

-The Alaunt is an extinct type of dog which came in different forms, with the original possibly having existed in North Caucasus, Central Asia and Europe from ancient times.
+The Alaunt is an extinct type of dog which came in different forms, with the original possibly having existed in the North Caucasus, Central Asia and Europe from ancient times.

 This type of dog may have been developed by the Alans, and was renowned primarily for its quality as a large-game catch dog, and as a war dog and guard dog.

 Features

 Persian Mastiff statue.
 National Museum of Iran.

 In France, the Alaunt as a crossbreed had three distinct types: the alant veautre, alant boucherie and alant gentile.
 They all were large, short-coated dogs of varying head-types.
 The former two resembled the mastiff-type dogs much like the present-day Dogo Argentino or like the Caucasian Shepherd Dog except with short hair and a mesocephalic head which made them excellent large-game hunters, the gentile was a large sighthound type.
 The Alaunt type may have been originally bred by the Alani tribes, the nomads of Indo-European Sarmatian ancestry who spoke an Iranian language.
 The Alans were known as superb warriors, herdsmen, and breeders of horses and dogs.
 The Alans bred their dogs for work and developed different strains within the breed for specific duties.
-The type was further developed in Spain, Portugal, France, Germany, England, and in Italy.
+The type was further developed in Spain, Portugal, France, Germany, England, and Italy.